dbt-labs/docs.getdbt.com/website/docs/docs/dbt-support.md

 ### dbt Cloud Enterprise accounts

-For customers on a dbt Cloud Enterprise plan, we **also** offer assistance in troubleshooting issues with your dbt Project.
-While this
+For customers on a dbt Cloud Enterprise plan, we **also** offer basic assistance in troubleshooting issues with your dbt Project.
 - **Something isn't working the way I would expect it to...**
     - in a macro I created...
     - in an incremental model I'm building...